 It is important to dispel the myth that Fat = heart disease

-This was a highly marketed tactic used by the food industry to sell low fat and
+This was a highly marketed tactic used by the food industry to sell low fat and fat free foods that ended up causing the same problems they were marketed to protect against like obesity.

-What you do want to do is avoid rancid fats, excessive PUFAs
+What you do want to do is avoid rancid fats, excessive PUFAs and omega 6s as well as conventionally raised meats.

 Eat your foods whole like nature created them.
 Every single cell and neuron in our body and brain is made of fat and requires fat.
 All of our sex and stress hormones are made from cholesterol, we need it.